mybonk/mybonk-wiki/baby-rabbit-holes.md

   - [Just](https://just.systems/man/en/): Just is a handy little tool to save and run project-specific commands.
     ![](docs/img/various/just_tool.png)
   - [DuckDNS](https://www.duckdns.org/): Allows to get free dynamic DNS (forces 'KYC' by login using Github, Twitter, reddit or Google account).
 Good for testing.
+  - How to compile Bitcoin Core and run the unit and functonal tests: https://jonatack.github.io/articles/how-to-compile-bitcoin-core-and-run-the-tests
 ## Books
 - [Introduction to the Mac command line](https://github.com/ChristopherA/intro-mac-command-line) (on GitHub).
 - [Learn Bitcoin from the command line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line#readme) (on GitHub)